polydiaguiar/sustainability-data-driven-projects/agriculture-emissions-rice-culture/README.md

 co2e_100yr

 ---
-#### | **Key Research Questions**

-This analysis seeks to answer the following questions:

-* **Emission Evolution:** How have GHG emissions from rice farming evolved over the years for each of the top-producing countries?
-* **Brazil's Benchmark:** How does Brazil's emission trajectory compare to the other major producers?
-Is it following, leading, or lagging behind global trends?
-* **Practices and Policies:** What correlations can be found between emission reduction trends and the documented agricultural policies or mitigation practices implemented in these nations?
-* **Actionable Insights:** What successful strategies from other countries could potentially be applied in Brazil to reduce its emissions footprint from rice cultivation?
-What lessons can be learned from countries where emissions have not decreased?

----
-#### | **Methodology**
-The project was conducted using exploratory data analysis (EDA) techniques to clean, process, and visualize the dataset.
-The quantitative findings were supplemented with qualitative research into the agricultural policies and sustainability initiatives of the selected countries to provide context to the observed trends.

----
 #### | **Data Sources**
 The data used in this analysis were sourced from two primary, publicly available databases: the Food and Agriculture Organization of the United Nations (FAOSTAT) and the Climate TRACE coalition.